AnupAmmanavar/SwiftUI-Server-Driver-UI/README.md

 * To make it possible, we have to create views that are standalone and can be reused throughout the application.
 We call these re-usable views the UIComponent.

 #### Contract ####
-    For every server component, we have a corresponding UIComponent.
+> For every ServerComponent, we have a corresponding UIComponent.

 ### SwiftUI ###
  Swift is a UI toolkit that lets you design application screens in a programmatic, declarative way.